 [Note: The proposed modifications, referred to as 15-Day Changes, to the originally proposed regulations are shown below.
 The 15-Day Changes are provided in a tracked-changes format to improve the accessibility and readability of the regulatory text.
 The initially proposed amendments that were made available for public comment for at least 45 days, referred to as the 45-Day Changes, are incorporated into this version as plain, clean text because they are not being made available for public comment by this notice.
 The Proposed 15-day Changes are shown in tracked changes and are made public with this Notice and available for comment.
 To review this document in a clean format, without underline or strikeout to show changes, that shows all the proposed regulations being considered for adoption, please select “Simple Markup” or “No Markup,” or accept all changes in Microsoft Word’s Review menu.
 You can also change the view to the initially proposed 45-Day Changes (originally proposed regulatory text prior to proposed modifications) by selecting “Original” or rejecting all tracked changes.
 Additionally, “Advanced Track Changes Options” will allow for further options regarding color and other markings.
 Instructions on using/viewing Track Changes can be found here.
 The 15-Day Changes are being presented in two versions.
 This version of the Proposed 15-Day Changes also complies with Government Code, sections 11346.2 subdivision (a)(3), and 11346.8, subdivision (c).
 The other version is L-2.]

 1962.8.
-Warranty Requirements for Zero Emission and Batteries in Plug-in Hybrid Electric 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks
+Warranty Requirements for Zero-Emission and Batteries in Plug-in Hybrid Electric 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks

 Applicability.

-This section shall apply to 2026 and subsequent model year zero-emission vehicles and plug-in hybrid electric vehicles certified for sale in California.
+This section shall apply to 2026 and subsequent model year zero-emission vehicles certified for sale in California.

+The requirements for a battery warranty in subsection (c) shall also apply to 2026 and subsequent model year plug-in hybrid electric vehicles certified for sale in California.
+Plug-in hybrid electric vehicles are not subject to the requirements under subsections (d) through (l) and instead are subject to the requirements of California Code of Regulations (CCR), title 13, sections 2035 through 2149, for emission warranty and warranty reporting.
+For the required warranty rate and information reports required for the battery warranted under subsection (c), manufacturers may elect to report through the provisions of this section in lieu of CCR, title 13, sections 2141 through 2149 and may submit information electronically under subsection (m).

 Definitions.
-For the purposes of this section, the following definitions shall apply, in addition to those definitions in California Code of Regulations (CCR), title 13, section 1962.4, and incorporated test procedure.
+For the purposes of this section, the following definitions shall apply, in addition to those definitions in CCR, title 13, sections 1962.4 and 1962.7 and incorporated test procedures.

 “Authorized service network” means all the service and repair providers that are warranty stations.